- The notorious “Sharkcano”, known as the Kavachi Volcano, is in the Solomon Islands.

 The Kavachi “Shark” Volcano

 Today, the summit of the Kavachi Volcano is around 65 feet below the ocean’s surface.
 From here the volcano projects quite a masterful display of phreatomagmatic eruptions.
 These unique eruptions occur when the volcano’s hot magma hits the water of the ocean.
 This collision creates an intensely powerful explosion.
 Steam clouds, ash, and volcanic rock fragments are blasted into the air above the ocean’s surface.
-To put it simply, this is not a very safe place to be.
+Simply put, this is not a very safe place to be.

 A Shockingly Sharky Discovery